- Course Requirements

-A student may petition to transfer in up to 45 units for the M.Div., less any advanced standing units (e.g., 30 units transfer and 15 units advanced standing or any other combination totaling 45 units for the M.Div., and up to 30 units for the MAPS and M.A.
-(Theological Studies), and up to 24 units for MAYM, less any advanced standing units, from other regionally or ATS-accredited graduate degree programs.
-Units transferred are limited to one-third of an earned master’s degree.
-A minimum of 45 units for the M.Div., and 30 units for the MAPS and M.A.
-(Theological Studies), and 24 units for the MAYM, must be completed at the Graduate School of Theology.
+A student may petition to transfer in up to 60 units for the M.Div., less any advanced standing units (e.g., 38 units transfer and 22 units advanced standing, or any other combination totaling 60 units), up to 40 units for the MAPS and MA(TS), and up to 32 units for the MAYM, less any advanced standing units, from other regionally or ATS-accredited graduate degree programs.
+Units transferred are limited to one half of an earned master’s degree.
+A minimum of 30 units for the M.Div., 22 units for the MAPS and MA(TS), and 16 units for the MAYM must be completed at the Graduate School of Theology.

 Additional Degree Requirements